craws/OpenAtlas/install/docker/install.md

         * **Add or uncomment** a line to mount your *single dump file* into the init directory.
 Adjust the *host path* (before the colon) to point to your actual dump file:
             ```yaml
             volumes:
-              - ./data/db:/var/lib/postgresql/data
+              - db-data:/var/lib/postgresql/data
               # Ensure lines like the ones above are commented out
               # Mount your dump file:
-              - ./files/export/my_database_dump.sql:/docker-entrypoint-initdb.d/dump.sql
+              - ./files/export/my_database_dump.sql:/docker-entrypoint-initdb.d/dump.sql:Z
             ```
             *(Replace `./files/export/my_database_dump.sql` with the actual path to your dump file relative to the `docker-compose.yaml` file, or provide an absolute path)*.
 The name inside the container (`dump.sql`) doesn't matter as much as long as it ends with `.sql`, `.sql.gz`, or `.sh`.
+The trailing `:Z` sets the correct SELinux context on systems that require it (harmless if not needed).
 5.  **Start Docker Compose:**
     Start the services.
 The PostgreSQL container will detect the empty data directory and execute the script(s) found in `/docker-entrypoint-initdb.d/` alphabetically.
     ```bash